mass-Eve/programming-with-C/04-loops/#loops.md

 ## Types Of Loops

-In C programming languages, there are two types of loops.
+In C programming language, there are two types of loops.
 01. Entry Controlled Loop
 02. Exit Controlled Loop